-Young or green horses need help to find balance and confidence under the weight of a rider.
+Young or green horses often have an unsteady head carriage and need help to find balance and confidence under the weight of a rider.
 We can’t expect to ride a green horse the same way we ride an experienced balanced horse.
 Green horses, apart from having to deal with someone holding onto their mouth in movement, are having to find a new balance to carry the extra weight of a rider in all gaits.
 To do this, they need a natural head carriage to balance the load.
-The hands help and guide the horse to find this new balance.
+Our hands must help and guide the horse to find this new balance.

-I can use the analogy of ‘holding hands’ while your’e walking along with your partner - do you know that feeling when you try to swing in sinc with each other.
-If you walk out of sinc, or block the arm swing of the other person - it feels wrong for both of you.
-If we stay still with the hands - thinking and hoping that the horse will submit to this - or try to force a round frame or steady head position, the horse tends to preempt and resist the blocking effect of the restrictive contact.
+I can use the analogy of ‘holding hands’ while your’e walking along with your partner - do you know that feeling when you try to swing in sync with each other.
+If you walk out of sync, or block the arm swing of the other person - it feels wrong for both of you.
+If we stay still with the hands - thinking and hoping that the horse will submit to this - or try to force a round frame or steady head position, the horse tends to pre-empt and resist the blocking effect of restrictive contact.

 4. PRACTICE POSITIVE CONSEQUENCES